50-52 Gloucester Rd,

 Saturday: By appointment

-Influence of maternal diet on preimplantation embryo development
+Can the maternal diet influence preimplantation embryo development?

 Research presented by scientists at Southampton General Hospital in the United Kingdom has shown a significant association between the developing preimplantation embryo and maternal diet.